truust-io/docs.truust.io/content/payment-flows.md

 ---

+Truust is built following a transaction based flow. **Every movement registered on the platform must be associated with an order** and it must follows the standard lifecycle.

 ## Order Lifecycle

 Every order follows a standard life-cycle.
 You need to check and understand how this life-cycle will fit into your platform.
 Order statuses can help you understand where your money is in the order lifecycle.